 One of the great benefits of edtech is that it can be implemented and customized in so many different ways to meet student needs without increasing the teacher’s workload.
 Offering NCAA-approved courses is a great way to support your student athletes and ensure they’re getting a high-quality education that offers them the flexibility they need to complete their coursework while pursuing their athletic dreams.
 Establishing an alternative education program can help at-risk, overage, and adult students earn their GED or diploma when the traditional school setting just doesn’t work for them.

 And for students who need specialized accommodations, like those on IEPs and 504 plans, course customizations, embedded learning tools and scaffolds, and a team of support people can offer students everything they need to be successful.

 3. Preparing for Standardized Testing.

 With how important performance on standardized tests is for students, teachers, schools, and districts, it’s critical that we’re equipping students to succeed on these tests.
 And that doesn’t just mean knowing the material that’ll be covered.
 With more and more tests taken on computers, it’s important that students know both how to use the technology and the question types they’ll encounter.
-Digital test readiness solutions can give students the instruction and practice they need to master skills and topics they’ll be tested on, as well as experience with technology-enhanced items.
+Digital standards mastery solutions can give students the instruction and practice they need to master skills and topics they’ll be tested on, as well as experience with technology-enhanced items.
 And the data they collect can help you to quickly and easily monitor student progress and step in to provide one-on-one or small-group instruction when needed.

 4. Providing Intervention and Supplemental Learning.